Lysxia/bluefin-algae/README.md

 Because `Bluefin.State` is backed by `IORef`, the mutation persists through backtracking (the second branch returns `2` in the first example).

-The state effect defined using algebraic effects (`Bluefin.Algae.State`) has the intended pure semantics.
+In comparison, the state effect defined using algebraic effects (`Bluefin.Algae.State`) has the pure semantics.

 ```haskell
 import qualified Bluefin.Algae.State as A